SystangoTechnologies/Swift-Boilerplate/README.md

 Swift Boilerplate
 ============
-A react-native project can be used as a boilerplate for any new project.
-This project contains a base architecture to support redux with a structured codebase.
+An iOS project can be used as a boilerplate for any new project.
+This project contains a base architecture with all required podfiles and have structured codebase.
 This will save your valuable time which is needed to structure your code as part of initial setup.

 ### Step to customise this project as your base application